George Reeves: Early life

-Reeves was born January 5, 1914, as George Keefer Brewer in Woolstock, Iowa, the son of Donald Carl Brewer and Helen Lescher.
+Reeves was born in Woolstock, Iowa, the son of Donald Carl Brewer and Helen Lescher.
 Reeves was born five months into their marriage.
 When the couple separated, soon after Reeves's birth, Reeves and his mother moved from Iowa to Ashland, Kentucky, to stay with relatives for a time and then to her home in Galesburg, Illinois.

 Later, Reeves's mother, who was of German descent, moved to California to stay with her sister.
 There, by 1920, she had met and married Frank Joseph Bessolo (according to that year's federal census).
 Reeves's father married Helen Schultz in 1925.
 Reeves reportedly never saw his father again.
 In 1927, when Reeves was 13, Frank Bessolo adopted him, and the boy took his stepfather's last name, becoming George Bessolo.
 The Bessolos’ marriage lasted 15 years, ending in divorce, with the couple separating while Reeves was away visiting relatives.
 When he returned, his mother told him his stepfather had died by suicide.
 According to biographer Jim Beaver, Reeves did not know for several years that Bessolo was still alive.
 Bessolo actually died March 4, 1944, at age 51, when his adopted son was well into his movie career.

 Reeves began acting and singing in high school and continued performing on stage as a student at Pasadena Junior College.